rahul1593/Model-Predictive-Control/README.md

 __delta__: This is steering value.
 It is constrained to be in between -25 and 25 degrees converted to radians.

-__a__    : This is throttle value.
+__a__ &nbsp;&nbsp;&nbsp;: This is throttle value.
 It is constrained to be in between -1 and 1.
 Negative values represents breaking and positive value for acceleration.

 ## Timestep Length and Elapsed Duration (N & dt)
 ## Polynomial Fitting and MPC Preprocessing